-On the way to PlanetProof strives for an agriculture in balance with the carrying capacity of our planet, with as much as possible closed cycles of raw materials, and valued by society and the market.
+On the way to PlanetProof has a clear ambition: we strive for an agriculture in balance with the carrying capacity of our planet, with as much as possible closed cycles of raw materials, and valued by society and the market.

 To achieve this, an integrated approach is needed, which involves working on sustainability on several themes in all links of the production chain.